-The Airport Landside area functions as the interface between Airport Airside and the regional ground transportation network, establishing access points for the efficient processing of people and goods.
-This area includes a the Central Terminal Area and other facilities (i.e., Intermodal Transportation Facility) ground transportation facilities to the east including Intermodal Transportation Facilities, the Consolidated Rental Car Facility and the Automated People Mover system connecting these facilities to the Central Terminal Area.
+The Airport Landside area functions as the interface between Airport Airside and the regional ground transportation network, establishing access portals for the efficient processing of people and goods.
+This area includes a Central Terminal Area and other facilities (i.e., Intermodal Transportation Center) to the east.
 Aircraft are not permitted under power in this area.
-Examples of these allowed uses include ground transportation facilities, passenger handling services, airport administrative offices, parking areas, cargo facilities, and other ancillary airport facilities.
+Examples of these uses include passenger handling services, airport administrative offices, parking areas, cargo facilities, and other ancillary airport facilities.

-The following Landside interfaces ground transportation facilities are located permitted in areas designated as Airport Landside:
+The following four Landside interfaces are located in areas designated as Airport Landside:

-Central Terminal Area (CTA).
-The Central Terminal, located in the center of the airport, is the primary passenger-processing facility and provides access for private, public, and commercial vehicles to and from landside facilities.
-Airport administration and tower control facilities are also located in a the Central Terminal Area.
-Passenger support facilities and accommodations are allowed.
+- Central Terminal Area (CTA).
+The Central Terminal, located in the center of the airport, may have restricted access for non-secure private, public, and commercial vehicles.
+Secure linkages to and from access portals and FlyAway Terminals will be allowed.
+Airport administration and tower control facilities are also located in a Central Terminal Area.
+Passenger support facilities and accommodations are allowed. - Ground Transportation Center (GTC).
+A Ground Transportation Center may include a passenger-processing facility with adjacent parking and/or a Commercial Passenger Vehicle Staging and Holding Area. - Intermodal Transportation Center (ITC).
+An Intermodal Transportation Center will provide premium public parking and accommodate charter, regional, and other buses as well as private shuttles, and will provide access to and from the MTA Green Line station. - Consolidated Rental Car Facility (RAC).
+A Rental Car Facility shall provide for all rental car operations, facilities, pick-up, drop-off, storage, and maintenance.

-Intermodal Transportation Facility Facilities (ITF).
-An Intermodal Transportation Facility Facilities will provide remote passenger pick up and drop off areas, as well as public parking and connections to the APM, It may also and accommodate public transit passengers, including but not limited to charter local, regional, charter and other buses, as well as and private shuttles.
-Two ITFs are planned to provide options for passengers to access the airport and facilitate access to nearby Metropolitan Transportation Authority (Metro) light rail service.

-Consolidated Rental Car Facility (CONRAC).
-A Rental Car Facility that provides for rental car operations, facilities, pick-up, drop-off, storage, and maintenance support.

-In addition, an Automated People Mover (APM) A rail or fixed guideway based transportation system(s) will transport people from the ITFs, CONRAC Landside interfaces and other ground transportation facilities and services into the Central Terminal Area of the airport.
-The Automated People Mover will carry people from other airport adjacent facilities, such as an Intermodal Transportation Facility and a Consolidated Rental Car Facility, to the terminal area.
+In addition, an Automated People Mover (APM) will transport people from the Landside interfaces into the Central Terminal Area of the airport.
+The Automated People Mover will carry people from other airport adjacent facilities, such as an Intermodal Transportation Center, a Ground Transportation Center, and a Consolidated Rental Car Facility to the terminal area.